pandas-dev/pandas/doc/source/groupby.rst

 Groupby by Indexer to 'resample' data.

+Resampling produces new hypothetical samples(resamples) from already existing observed data or from a data generating mechanism which resemble the underlying population.

+In order to resample to work on indices that are non-datetimelike , the following procedure can be utilized.

+In the following examples, **df.index / 5** returns a binary array which is used to determine what get's selected for the groupby operation.

+.. note:: The above example shows how we can downsample.
+Downsampling refers to the throwing away of samples.
+Here by using **df.index / 5**, we are throwing away half the samples.

 .. ipython:: python

    df = pd.DataFrame(np.random.randn(10,2))
    df
    df.groupby(df.index / 5).std()

+.. note:: For upsampling, we can again utilize a similar technique.
+Upsampling inserts values between the original samples.
+However, we change the indexes to a spaced out interval so that the new samples can fill those vacant indexes.
+Observe how the indexes of **df_down** are spaced out.

+.. ipython:: python

+   df = pd.DataFrame(np.random.randn(10,2))
+   df
+   s = (df.index.to_series() / 5).astype(int)
+   df_down = df.groupby(df.index / 5).std().set_index(s.index[4::5])
+   df_down
+   df_up = df_down.reindex(range(10)).bfill()
+   df_up

 Returning a Series to propagate names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~